samuelsylvander/vadsbo_dimmerguiden/README.md

 You acces the app by visiting localhost:3000 in your browser.

 ## To do
-The ToDo's below are not in priority order.
+The ToDos below are not in priority order.

 #### General
-- Design: Samuel will do the design of margins etc. so don't spend time on that
+- Design: Samuel will do the design of margins etc. so dont spend time on that
 - Implement ENV variables
 - Setup production ENV variables
 - X Rebuild page structure to properly use bootstrap grid